topwaye/morse/README.md

 For the second process, the first process allocates outside (i.e. out of the first process) a new page table and a new memory segment, maps them in (i.e. adds them to the page table of the first process), for reading or writing a new program into the new memory segment, and setting the new page table, then maps them out (i.e. removes them from the page table of the first process), now the second process is ready, assigns a new CPU for this new one.

-Almost all CPUs today is interrupt-driven, which means they follow a list of instructions in a program and run those until they get to the end or sense an interrupt signal.
+Almost all CPUs today are interrupt-driven, which means they follow a list of instructions in a program and run those until they get to the end or sense an interrupt signal.
 If the latter event happens, the CPU pauses running the current program.

 386 memory expanded layout is shown as follows: